Madhubala289/OutriX_tasks/House _Price_Prediction/README.md

 ## How to Use

-1. Download the dataset from Kaggle and place `train.csv` in the project folder.
+1. Download the dataset `train.csv` in the project folder.
 2. Run the Jupyter Notebook `notebook.ipynb` step by step.
 3. Observe data preprocessing, model training, evaluation metrics, and visualizations.